cheatingthemichal/R-cluster-tutorial/README.md

     exit
 ```

-Your package may have dependencies that are not installed on the cluster (or that are installed but only a version that is too old).
+Your package may have dependencies that are not installed on the cluster or whose version is out-of-date.
 For example, CARBayesST is dependent on GDAL.
 You will have to download these dependencies yourself.
-The general steps are the same for all dependencies.
 Note that you must download from source using wget because you probably do not have the admin priviledges to use sudo apt.
 ```bash
 qrsh
     cd /ifs/scratch/msph/ehs/mah2350